Skip to main content

 • Loss of interest or pleasure in hobbies and activities

-• Trouble bonding or forming an emotional attachment with the new baby
+• Trouble bonding or forming an emotional attachment with the

 • Persistent doubts about the ability to care for the new baby